FAQs

 -

-Various hollow core plank suppliers throughout the country will have different options.
-Generally speaking; for curves with radii of 10ft. or greater, the hollow-core plank can be factory cut in straight lines to approximate the curve.
+rally speaking; for curves with radii of 10ft. or greater, the hollow-core plank can be factory cut in straight lines to approximate the curve.
 Some additional minor trimming in the field will also be required.
 For curves with smaller radii less than 10ft. it may be better to provide rectangular plank augmented with cast-in-place infill.

 -